huohuoren4/docs/python/flask/user_guide/handle_error.md

 - network connection of the server to another system failed

 And that’s just a small sample of issues you could be facing.
 So how do we deal with that sort of problem?
-By default if your application runs in production mode, and an exception is raised Flask will display a very simple page for you and log the exception to the [logger](https://flask.palletsprojects.com/en/2.3.x/api/#flask.Flask.logger).
+By default if your application runs in production mode, and an exception is raised Flask will display a very simple page for you and log the exception to the `logger`.

 But there is more you can do, and we will cover some better setups to deal with errors including custom exceptions and 3rd party tools.

 ## Error Logging Tools {#error-logging-tools}

 Sending error mails, even if just for critical ones, can become overwhelming if enough users are hitting the error and log files are typically never looked at.
 This is why we recommend using [Sentry](https://sentry.io/) for dealing with application errors.
-It’s available as a source-available project [on GitHub](https://github.com/getsentry/sentry) and is also available as a [hosted version](https://sentry.io/signup/) which you can try for free.
+It’s available as a source-available project [on GitHub](https://github.com/getsentry/sentry) and is also available as a hosted version which you can try for free.
 Sentry aggregates duplicate errors, captures the full stack trace and local variables for debugging, and sends you mails based on new errors or frequency thresholds.

 To use Sentry you need to install the `sentry-sdk` client with extra `flask` dependencies.